Multistage Positional Games: Winning Criteria

 winning sets $F\in\mathcal{F}$ completely. \end{thm}

 We now discuss Maker's strategy.
 It might not be clear at this point, but it will often be the case that, while playing a $(1:b)$ multistage Maker-Breaker game on $K_n$, Maker wants to claim at least one edge in each member of a suitable family of edge sets of $K_n$.
-We provide a criterion under which Maker can achieve such goal in Lemma~\ref{lem:multistagediscrepancy}.
+We provide a criterion under which Maker can achieve such a goal in Lemma~\ref{lem:multistagediscrepancy}.
 The methods used in the proof of Lemma~\ref{lem:multistagediscrepancy} are similar to those in Chapters 17 and 20 of~\cite{beck2008combinatorial}.
 However the results in~\cite{beck2008combinatorial} only deal with uniform hypergraphs and a single stage game, and thus are not applicable in our setting, as we work with non-uniform hypergraphs and multistage games.

-As a first step towards proving Lemma~\ref{lem:multistagediscrepancy}, we need to generalise a criterion of Beck~\cite{beck1981van} to biased games, which ensures that Maker can get an $\alpha$-fraction of each winning set in a biased Maker-Breaker game.
+As a first step towards proving Lemma~\ref{lem:multistagediscrepancy}, we need to generalise a criterion of Beck~\cite{beck1981van}, which ensures that Maker can get an $\alpha$-fraction of each winning set in a biased Maker-Breaker game.
 We believe that this criterion could be of independent interest.

-\begin{lemma} Given a hypergraph $\mathcal{H} = (\mathcal{X}, \mathcal{F})$, a real $0 \leq \alpha \leq 1$, and an integer $b \geq 1$, if there exists $\mu \in (0,1)$, s.t.
+\begin{lemma} Given a hypergraph $\mathcal{H} = (\mathcal{X}, \mathcal{F})$, a real $0 \leq \alpha \leq 1$, and an integer $b \geq 1$, if there exists $\mu \in (0,1)$ s.t.

 then Maker has a strategy to claim $\alpha |F|$ elements of every winning set $F \in \mathcal{F}$ in a $(1:b)$ Maker-Breaker game. \end{lemma}

 \begin{proof} Denote by $X_i$ the elements which Maker took in the first $i$ rounds.
 Denote by $Y_{i,j}$ with $0 \leq j \leq b$ the elements which Breaker took in the first $i-1$ rounds plus the first $j$ elements he took in the $i^\text{th}$ round.
 We define the following potential for each $F \in \mathcal{F}$, $0 \leq j \leq b$ and round $i$: